wso2/docs-ei/en/micro-integrator/docs/setup/databases/setting-up-Oracle.md

 Follow the steps given below to set up the required Oracle databases for your Micro Integrator.

 !!!
 Tip
-    WSO2 Micro Integrator requires databases for the following optional scenarios:
+    WSO2 Micro Integrator requires databases for the following scenarios:

     -   <a href='../../../../setup/deployment/deploying_wso2_ei/#cluster-coordination'>cluster coordination</a>
     -   <a href='../../../../setup/user_stores/setting_up_a_userstore'>using an RDBMS user store</a>